 We have not generated and do not expect to generate any revenue from product sales in the next several years, if at all.
-An element of our business strategy has been to pursue, as resources permit, the research and development of a range of drug candidates for a variety of indications.
+Our business strategy has been to pursue, as resources permit, the research and development of a range of drug candidates across a broad range of indications.
 We may also evaluate licensing products from third parties to expand our current product pipeline.
-This is intended to allow us to diversify the risks associated with our research and development expenditures.
-To the extent we are unable to maintain a broad range of drug candidates, our dependence on the success of one or a few drug candidates would increase and would have a more significant impact on our financial prospects, financial condition, and market value.
-We may also consider and evaluate strategic alternatives, including investment in, or acquisition of, complementary businesses, technologies, or products.
-Drug research and development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval.
-The timing and the outcome of clinical results are extremely difficult to predict.
-The success or failure of any preclinical development and clinical trial can have a disproportionately positive or negative impact on our results of operations, financial condition, prospects, and market value.
+This allows us to diversify the risks associated with our research and development expenditures.
+To the extent we are unable to identify and develop additional drug candidates, our dependence on the success of one or a few drug candidates would increase and would have a significant impact on our financial prospects, financial condition, and market value.
+We may also consider and evaluate other strategic alternatives, including investment in, or acquisition of, complementary businesses, technologies, or products.
+Drug development is an inherently uncertain process and there is a high risk of failure at every stage prior to approval.
+The outcome of clinical results are extremely difficult to predict.
+The success or failure of any preclinical development and clinical trials have a disproportionately positive or negative impact on our results of operations, financial condition, prospects, and market value.

-Our current business strategy includes the possibility of entering into collaborative arrangements with third parties to complete the development and commercialization of our drug candidates.
-In the event that third parties are contracted to manage the clinical trial process for one or more of our drug candidates, the estimated completion dates of such clinical trials would largely be under the control of that third party rather than us.
-We cannot forecast with any degree of certainty which proprietary products or indications, if any, will be subject to future collaborative arrangements, in whole or in part, and how such arrangements would affect our development plan or capital requirements.
-We may also apply for subsidies, grants or government or agency-sponsored studies that could reduce our development costs.
-However, we cannot forecast with any degree of certainty whether we will be selected to receive any subsidy, grant or governmental funding.
+Our current business strategy includes the possibility of entering into collaborative arrangements with third parties to development and commercialization of our drug candidates.
+In the event that third parties are contracted to manage the process for one or more of our drug candidates, the estimated completion dates of such clinical trials would largely be under the control of that third party rather than us.
+We cannot forecast with any degree of certainty which proprietary products or indications would be subject to future collaborative arrangements, in whole or in part, and how such arrangements would affect our development and commercialization plans.
+We may also apply for subsidies, grants or government or agency-sponsored studies that could reduce development costs.
+However, we cannot forecast with any degree of certainty whether we will be selected to receive any such governmental funding.